bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/getmininginfo.md

 - n: "→<br>`difficulty`"
   t: "number (real)"
   p: "Required<br>(exactly 1)"
-  d: "If generation was enabled since the last time this node was restarted, this is the difficulty of the highest-height block in the local best block chain.
+  d: "If generation was enabled since the last time this node was restarted, this is the difficulty of the highest-height block in the local best blockchain.
 Otherwise, this is the value `0`"

 - n: "→<br>`errors`"
   t: "string"